ray-project/ray/doc/source/ray-job-submission/overview.rst

 Job HTTP API
 ------------

-Under the hood, both Job Client and CLI make HTTP calls to the job server running on ray head node.
+Under the hood, both Job Client and CLI make HTTP calls to the Job server running on ray head node.
 Therefore user can also directly send requests to corresponding endpoints via HTTP if needed.

-Submit job
+Submit Job

 .. code-block:: python